 Travel Centre on the International free phone 00800 100 200 30

 Iain travelled by train from Geneva to Zermatt using a Swiss Transfer Ticket, which covers a round-trip between the airport or Swiss border and any destination.
 Prices are £112 in second class and £182 in first class.
 Tickets are available at swisstravelsystem.co.uk.

 Touring skis were provided by Intersport Ski Hire.

-Rad Season is providing you with hotels and Airbnbs at the lowest prices available online.
+Rad Season is providing you with rentals and hotels at the lowest prices available online.
 Book your stay near Zermatt using the map below!

 Rad Season's top 5 action sports, adventure, culture events and festivals in 2023